“.. a knot of interrelated problems requires a network of solutions.”

 Ghost Train Project Backstory

 Artist and entrepreneur Jane Runyeon, architect Valerie Boom, and lighting designer and past cattle rancher Lynn Redding, gathered on the High Line in New York City in April 2014 after a guided tour with Lynden B. Miller (author of Parks, Plants and People ) to discuss their immediate impressions of the interplay between the newly created gardens and original infrastructure.
-That day began our ongoing dialogue about missing the enormous impact of freight trains and their scale in the urban and wild landscapes – We have been discussing creative ways to reintroduce the Iron Horse ever since.
+That day began the ongoing dialogue about missing the enormous impact of freight trains and their scale in the urban and wild landscapes – We have been discussing creative ways to reintroduce the Iron Horse ever since.

 Many walks and talks later, THE GHOST TRAIN PROJECT started to materialize.